TheRobBrennan/explore-gatsby-ecommerce/README.md

 This project has been created to explore some initial thoughts and ideas when working with Gatsby and ecommerce.

-You can view the latest [DEMO](https://explore-gatsby-ecommerce.now.sh) code at [https://explore-gatsby-ecommerce.now.sh](https://explore-gatsby-ecommerce.now.sh)
+You can view the latest [DEMO](https://explore-gatsby-ecommerce.now.sh) at [https://explore-gatsby-ecommerce.now.sh](https://explore-gatsby-ecommerce.now.sh)

 ## Getting started